Classroom instruction is scheduled primarily in the fall, followed by clinical rotations.

 Clinical rotations in each area of imaging and nuclear pharmacy are one to two weeks in length.
 As your knowledge and skills in nuclear medicine increase, supervision is reduced, allowing you to function more independently on routine procedures.

-Students who are in good standing academically and clinically may be offered a four-week elective rotation to Mayo Clinic's practice in Phoenix/Scottsdale, Ariz.
+Students who are in good standing academically and clinically may be offered a four-week elective rotation to Mayo Clinic's campus in Phoenix/Scottsdale, Arizona.
 This rotation gives you intensive clinical experience in a broader range of practice environments.
 These rotations take place between March and July.
 Mayo Clinic funds the authorized additional costs for those selected.

 Students may elect to participate in rotations to four other regional sites for two-week rotations during the spring and summer, including:

-- Mayo Clinic Health System — Franciscan Healthcare in La Crosse, Wis.
+- Mayo Clinic Health System — Franciscan Healthcare in La Crosse, Wisconsin

-- Mayo Clinic Health System in Mankato, Minn.
+- Mayo Clinic Health System in Mankato, Minnesota

-- Mayo Clinic Health System in Eau Claire, Wis.
+- Mayo Clinic Health System in Eau Claire, Wisconsin

-The curriculum for the program is taught on a semester-based schedule to match the academic structure of our program affiliates.
+The curriculum for the Nuclear Medicine Technology Program is taught on a semester-based schedule to match the academic structure of our program affiliates.

 Fall semester I